hypered/reesd-stack/README.md

 When the Docker image is run, it builds the dependencies.
 This can be done from time to time to make sure everything continues to work together.
 When the image can't be built, it usually means that some new package has appeared on Hackage, is picked up by Cabal, which ends up in conflict.

-Right now the dependencies lives in the past (those are quite old versions).
-As conflicts arise, additional packages are pinned in the past.
+As conflicts arise, additional packages are pinned.

 ## `images/stack`